Baseball Positions by Number

 The 4-6-3, on the other hand, is a strategic aberration, the only normal move that crosses over itself: the second baseman tosses the ball away from its eventual destination, knowing that the shortstop will be approaching him to redirect it.

+A straight line may be drawn to represent the trip of the baseball from home plate on virtually every baseball play, while an upside-down V represents the journey of the baseball away from home plate.
 The movement of a 4-6-3 double play, on the other hand, draws a 4: And that is really stunning.

 5. 3-2, with the first baseman stepping on the bag before he throws